destinio/TI4-teaching/games/risingsun/README.md

 It begins with Spring, followed by Summer, and then Autumn.
 When Winter comes, the game draws to a close.

-We will forge and break alliances, choose political actions, worship the gods, customize our clans, and position our figures around Japan.
+We will forge and break alliances (Tea Ceremony, Betray), choose political actions (Political Mandates), worship the gods (Kami, Train), customize our clans (Card Upgrades), and position our figures around Japan (Marshal, Recruit, Train).

-Victory Points can be gained in several ways, from winning battles, harvesting the right provinces, playing to the Virtues accumulated by your Clan.
+Victory Points can be gained in several ways, from winning battles (War Phase), harvesting the right provinces (Political Mandate), playing to the Virtues accumulated by your Clan (Cards, Coins).

-By the time Winter arrives, the player with the most points will rule the Land of the Rising Sun!
+When the time Winter arrives, the player with the most points will rule the Land of the Rising Sun!

 ### How to get VPs
-- during the game
+- during the game (Harvest, killing/death, Cards?)
-- at the end of the game from War Province Tokens [LINK](#winter-season)
+- at the end of the game for each War Province Token; Spring 1VP, Summer 2VP, Fall 3VP, bonus diffrent provinces [LINK](#winter-season)

 # Setup
 ![devide](border.png)